Aloo Ke Gutke Recipe

 Mustard seeds, cumin seeds, dry red chilies and green chilies added to the hot oil.

-Add the cubed boiled potatoes and mix well.
+Step 4: Add the cubed boiled potatoes and mix until well combined.

 Cubed potatoes added to the pan.